Smart Blood Pressure

 The cuff is inflated to restrict blood flow, then gradually released.
 As the pressure decreases, a stethoscope or electronic sensor is used to listen for blood flow sounds, determining systolic and diastolic pressure readings.

-Some of my patients are reluctant to undergo automatic ambulatory blood pressure monitoring due to the discomfort of the cuff and device.
+Before the HUAWEI WATCH D2, some of my patients are reluctant to undergo automatic ambulatory blood pressure monitoring due to the discomfort of the cuff and device.
 Additionally, the scheduled test day may not align with the patient's moments of greatest concern.
-Recommending a smartwatch, such as the HUAWEI WATCH D to my patients has enabled me to accurately monitor even the most demanding individuals.
+Recommending a smartwatch, such as the HUAWEI WATCH D2 or HUAWEI WATCH D, to my patients has enabled me to accurately monitor even the most demanding individuals.
 Its comfort and ease of use provide a seamless experience, allowing patients to track their blood pressure accurately at their convenience.

-Take control of your health with the HUAWEI WATCH D - your personal, portable blood pressure monitor.
+Take control of your health with the HUAWEI WATCH D and HUAWEI WATCH D2 – your personal, portable blood pressure monitors.
 Effortlessly track your vitals anytime, anywhere with just a tap on your wrist.
-Safe, accurate, and always at hand, it's the smart choice for those who prioritize their wellbeing.
-Don't let hypertension catch you off guard - stay informed with the HUAWEI WATCH D.
+The HUAWEI WATCH D2 enhances this with 24-hour Ambulatory Blood Pressure Monitoring (ABPM), giving you continuous and accurate tracking throughout the day.
+Safe, reliable, and always at hand, it's the smart choice for those who prioritize their wellbeing.
+Don't let hypertension catch you off guard – stay informed with the HUAWEI WATCH D and HUAWEI WATCH D2.

 Real-Time Monitoring During Exercise